 - Nutritional - very rarely will an adult bird that is housed correctly begin unexplainedly breaking off feathers.
 This is a much more common complaint with juvenile birds that are being prepped for release in aviaries.
 The new stresses they place on their feathers in flight cages is devastating if they did not receive the appropriate diet while being reared.
 Before taking any corrective action for feather condition, it is imparative to provide the appropriate diet for a minimum of 2 weeks.
 In other words, don't start pulling feathers before the bird has had access to essential nutrients.
 Otherwise, you will only encourage more weak and brittle feathers to grow (and they too will break off).
 In the unlikely scenario that it was a nutrient absorption problem, you will need to find alternate sources of the same nutrients.

 - Access to bathing water/water quality Dirty water bowls are equivalent to taking dirty baths.
 Birds need access to clean water for bathing several times a day.
-Hard water will leave mineral deposits on feathers.
+Hard water can leave mineral deposits on feathers.
+For water birds, residual oil in their pools from fish provided as food can contaminate feathers.
 Overcrowding and aggressive cagemates can also impede bathing.

 Discoloration, Weak, or Missing Feathers